moechofe/kyoto.js/README.md

 Quick start
 -----------

-First start a server with a prototype tree database using:
+First, start a server with a prototype tree database in memory using:

 	ktserver